Student Code of Conduct

 - Accountability for their own learning.

-- Expectation to perform as a social work professional according to the guidelines of the NASW Code of Ethics.
+- Expectation to perform as a social work professional according to the NASW Code of Ethics guidelines.

 - Expectation to be an active agent in the process of continuously improving the Garland School of Social Work’s academic program.

-It is the student’s responsibility to become informed and to observe all regulations and procedures concerning degree completion required by the graduate program to which they are admitted.
+The student is responsible for becoming informed and observing all regulations and procedures concerning degree completion required by the graduate program to which they are admitted.
 This includes attention to all internal deadlines (degree completion, registration, graduation, etc.), and satisfying registration throughout degree completion and financial settlement procedures.

 Students are expected to attend all scheduled course meetings (both asynchronous and synchronous) and complete all assigned work.
 Attendance and completion of your asynchronous modules and assignments are essential to your success in the program.
-Any incomplete work reduces your learning opportunities, will negatively impact your grade, and will negatively affect the interactive process with other students.
+Any incomplete work reduces your learning opportunities, negatively impacting your grade and negatively affecting the interactive process with other students.
 Please see your individual course syllabi for more detailed information.

 Office of Access and Learning Accommodation (OALA)